 - Leptospirosis: Natural water contaminated with infected wildlife urine can cause severe illness in dogs when ingested.
-A vaccine is available to protect your dog against lepto contamination.
+A vaccine is available to protect your dog against leptospirosis contamination.

-If you suspect your dog has been contaminated, contact your vet for instructions on how to ensure your dog’s health and safety.
+If you suspect your dog has been exposed to toxic algae, contact your vet for instructions on how to ensure your dog’s health and safety.

 Finally, help us raise awareness of this summer danger by sharing this article on Facebook now.
 Thank you!